Python-SIP/sip/docs/directives.rst

     %End

-This directive is used to specify explicit docstrings for modules, classes, functions, methods, typedefs and properties.
+This directive is used to specify explicit docstrings for modules, classes, namespaces, functions, methods, typedefs and properties.

 The docstring of a class is made up of the docstring specified for the class itself, with the docstrings specified for each contructor appended.